numerai/example-scripts/signals/iexcloud/README.md

-Decided to give Signals a try and follow the current De-Fi hype...
+Let's follow the current De-Fi hype...
 APY APY APY.
-So the idea is very simple: what is the annual percentage yield for a stock, based on its price and dividends?
+The idea is very simple: what is the annual percentage yield for a stock, based on its price and dividends?

+**Before running, install the python packages for iexfinance and numerapi:** `pip install iexfinance numerapi`

+Additionally, IEX_TOKEN, NUMERAI_PUBLIC_ID, and NUMERAI_SECRET_KEY need to be set on lines 13-16.

+To get an "IEX_TOKEN", create an account on [IEX Cloud](https://iexcloud.io/).
+Make sure you switch the toggle to "sandbox" before copying the token.

+## Details
-I found a nice endpoint on IEX Cloud's API: [https://iexcloud.io/docs/api/#dividends-basic](https://iexcloud.io/docs/api/#dividends-basic).
+There's a nice endpoint on IEX Cloud's API: [https://iexcloud.io/docs/api/#dividends-basic](https://iexcloud.io/docs/api/#dividends-basic).
 The fields `amount` and `frequency`, combined with the daily price, being all we need.

 IEX Cloud is free-ish, meaning there is a free account but it's limited in endpoints and calls per month.
 However, they also provide a sandbox mode which you can call as much as you want.
 Some data in sandbox mode is obfuscated but not all.
 Also, a subscription for $9/month (~0.15NMR?!) is not the end of the world.